 London Craft Beer Festival

 Simply put, London Craft Beer Festival is the king of all-inclusive beer festivals in London.
 Your ticket price includes unlimited taster pours of every beer in the venue, plus access to live music, DJs and pop-up kitchens from some of London's finest restaurants.
-Beer-wise, this year's line-up includes the likes of Verdant, Wild Beer Co, Left Handed Giant and The Kernel from the UK, plus legends like Mikkeller, Dugges, Stillwater Artisanal, Finback and Evil Twin from Europe and the US.
-We're in.
+Beer-wise, this year's line-up included the likes of Verdant, Wild Beer Co, Left Handed Giant and The Kernel from the UK, plus legends like Mikkeller, Dugges, Stillwater Artisanal, Finback and Evil Twin from Europe and the US.
+Expect more of the same in 2020.

 From £49.95; londoncraftbeerfestival.co.uk